Tresjs/cientos/docs/guide/controls/keyboard-controls.md

 # KeyboardControls

-KeyboardControls is a special type of controller that allows you to move through the scene using your keyboard, is based on the Unreal Engine Controls.

 <DocsDemo>
   <KeyboardControlsDemo />
 </DocsDemo>

+`<KeyboardControls />` is a simple keyboard controller for the camera.
+The camera's movements are bound to:

+* WASD on QWERTY keyboards or equivalent keys on non-QWERTY keyboards
+* Arrow keys

 ::: info
 :memo: KeyboardControls uses `PointerLockControls` under the hood, meaning you can use [all the props from `<PointerLockControls />`](pointer-lock-controls#props) as well as it events.